Smoke-free Hobart

 Parks and playgrounds

-We have put up signs that ban smoking within 10 metres of playgrounds located within City of Hobart reserves or other City-managed land.
+We have put up signs that ban smoking within 10 metres of playgrounds located in reserves or on our land.

 Outdoor dining areas

-Smoking is not permitted in any outdoor dining and drinking areas on land managed by the City of Hobart.
-While businesses are responsible for ensuring that their outdoor dining areas remain smoke-free, patrons are encouraged to observe the ban.
+Smoking is banned in outdoor dining and drinking areas on land managed by the City of Hobart.

 City car parks

-Smoking is not permitted in any of the following City of Hobart-owned enclosed public car parks:
+Smoking is banned in the following City of Hobart-owned public car parks:

 • Argyle Street Car Park